Skip to main content

 • Determine scope (global or container-specific).

-• Define variables in your application stylesheet or component styles.
+• Define variables in the same location as your core application CSS classes.

 • Refresh and inspect the rendered widget to confirm appearance.